The UNESCO-UIA International Competitions Programme

 Competition organisers interested in obtaining an official endorsement from the UIA should contact the UIA Secretariat well in advance of the anticipated launch of the competition.
 The UIA Secretariat can provide useful guidance to the competition organiser, including the UIA Competitions Guide, a Model Brief and the UIA Competitions Endorsement Fee Structure as well as one complimentary, informational interview with one of the ICC Co-Directors or members.

-The UIA will need at least one week to review the competition brief and to offer its recommendations.
-The brief and competition rules are evaluated based upon its adherence to the UNESCO Regulations, which embody the key values of the UNESCO-UIA Competitions Programme: Transparency, Equal Treatment and Non-Discrimination and Fairness.
+The UIA will need at least one week to review the initial competition draft brief and to offer its recommendations for endorsement.
+The brief and competition rules are evaluated based upon their adherence to the UNESCO Regulations, which embody the key values of the UNESCO-UIA Competitions Programme: transparency, equal treatment and non-discrimination and fairness.

 Before you go further...